 Before we get into the historical origins of the drink, let’s look at what a hot toddy (or sometimes tottie) is.
 A toddy is a drink made typically with a spirit base, water, some type of sugar, and spices.
 In its simplest form today, a hot toddy is usually a mixture of whiskey, cinnamon, hot water, honey, and lemon.
-Another canonical iteration of the toddy is the use of tea as the spice (or in addition to the spice).
-What we’ll see, though, is that like all great cocktails, the base recipe is just a jumping off point for experimentation and advancements in flavor profile over time.
+Another modern, canonical iteration features tea as the spice (or in addition to the spice).
+What we’ll see is that, like all great cocktails, the base recipe is just a jumping-off point for experimentation and advancements in flavor profile over time.

 Alright, that’s cool, so then where did it come from?

-The word toddy itself stretches back to the British colonial era and is taken from the Hindi word tārī, which was a drink made from the fermented sap of the various varieties of toddy palm, hence the name.
+The word “toddy” itself stretches back to the British colonial era and is taken from the Hindi word tārī, which was a drink made from the fermented sap of toddy palm, hence the name.
 The British, always fond of taking things that weren’t theirs, realized they loved this drink and decided they wanted to make it their own.
 They drank and drank and drank these toddies, and eventually word spread.
 It’s important to note here, though, that this toddy was not the hot toddy that we know today.
-This drink was served cool, and, for a while this was the tradition.
-The toddy eventually made its way across the ocean to the American South where plantation owners would drink their own version of a toddy that was made with rum, spices, and locally-available sugar.
+This drink was served cool and, for a whil this was the tradition.
+The toddy eventually made its way across the ocean to the American South where plantation owners would drink their own version of a toddy with rum, spices, and locally-available sugar.
 This mixture was cooked, then cooled and consumed.
-While derived from the colonial toddy, this drink was called a bombo or bimbo.
+While derived from the British colonial toddy, this drink was called a bombo or bimbo.

 That’s great and all, but you said you’d be talking about hot toddies.

 We’ve now made our way back to the American portion of the toddy’s history.
 Legend states that during the Revolutionary War, colonists would use toddies as liquid courage, drinking round after round to get up the nerve to fight.
-The biggest difference in the American toddy from the Scottish, it needs to be pointed out, was the use of rum or brandy in comparison to whiskey.
-The colonists were working with what they had—which was more often the brandy they were making at home or the rum that was being imported from the Caribbean.
+The biggest difference in the American toddy from the Scottish was the use of rum or brandy in comparison to whiskey.
+The colonists were working with what they had — which was more often the brandy they were making at home or the rum that was being imported from the Caribbean.
 The presentation of the toddy was also changed slightly.
 The drink was typically made in a punch bowl in large amounts to accommodate the crowds that would gather at local taverns and then served in a specific type of stemmed glassware, which was itself at some point named a toddy.

 So there you have it, the hot toddy, which wasn’t all that hot at first.
-Below, we’ve included several unique incarnations of the traditional hot toddy.
-You’re sure to find one that warms you up this winter.
+Below you’ll find several unique incarnations of the traditional hot toddy recipe.
+With so many to choose from, you’re sure to find one that warms you up this winter.

 Koval Hot Toddy